ivanfan12345/ProjectXJava/README.md

 ProjectX
 ========
-Who doesn't like Algorithms/Data Structures concepts?
-I solved these problems for fun.
+Who doesn't like Algorithms & Data Structures?
+Help me try to understand the universe one line at a time. :D

 ![alt tag](http://apelbaum.files.wordpress.com/2011/10/yaacovapelbaumbigoplot.jpg)